ivanbicalho/python-docx-replace/README.md

 This library was built on top of [python-docx](https://python-docx.readthedocs.io/en/latest/index.html) and the main purpose is to replace words inside a document _**without losing the format**_.

-There is also a functionality that allows defining blocks in the Word document and set if they will be showed or not.
+There is also a functionality that allows defining blocks in the Word document and set if they will be removed or not.

 ## Replacing a word - docx_replace